How is autism diagnosed?

 Who conducts an autism assessment?

-All three professionals have to be in agreement with the findings of the assessments before the paediatrician/psychiatrist makes the final diagnosis.
+All three professionals must be in agreement with the findings of the assessments before the paediatrician/psychiatrist makes the final diagnosis.
 This is to ensure that the individual is assessed from different points of view.
 It also helps prevent misdiagnosis.

 The diagnostic process involves a detailed observation of the individual’s behaviour through a play-based assessment (for children), a language assessment, intellectual assessment, as well as a detailed parent interview.